 Typically, Missourians like to bread then fry or sauté morels in butter.
 But don't be afraid to explore other techniques that highlight their earthy goodness.
 Feast Magazine features an array of morel recipes developed by local chefs that showcase their distinct flavor including a leek and morel gratin which can be served as an entrée or side dish.
 Try this Missouri Department of Conservation fettuccine recipe which pairs two spring favorites, morels and asparagus.

 Perhaps your morel foraging adventure left you empty-handed.
 You're in luck, because at Fulton's annual Morels and Microbrews Festival both fresh and fried morels are available for purchase.
 Enjoy live music, sample craft beers and, of course, fill up on your favorite fungi.

 Many Missouri restaurants feature morel-centric dishes on their menu during the season.
 Make a reservation at James Beard Award Semi-Finalist Stone Soup Cottage in Cottleville.
-The April 2018 Chef's Tasting Menu includes a fourth course of beignet with wild mushrooms.
-Blood & Sand in St. Louis also features morels on their menu and in their specials whenever they have access to them.
+The April 2019 Chef's Tasting Menu will include a delicious course featuring wild, spring mushrooms.

 Fortunately, Missouri has much to offer in terms of morels for the hunter and non-hunter alike.
 For a sure find, take a trip to Nevada, Missouri, and snap a selfie with a 30-foot-tall morel mushroom replica.
 Be sure to tag your photos with #MissouriAdventure!